William F. Brantley: American Civil War

+Brantley's home state of Mississippi seceded from the Union in January, 1861, and war broke out between the Northern and Southern states in April.
+On April 20th, Brantley enlisted in Mississippi's armed forces, and was elected as captain of a company called the Wigfall Rifles, which was mustered into Confederate service as Company D of the 15th Mississippi Infantry Regiment The 15th Mississippi fought in Kentucky and Tennessee, including the Battle of Shiloh in April, 1862 where Brantley was wounded.

-That May Brantley was promoted to the rank of lieutenant colonel, and on December 13 he was promoted to full colonel in command of the 29th Mississippi.
-He fought with them during the Battle of Stones River in Middle Tennessee, in which he was wounded again, hit in a shoulder on December 31.
+The initial 1-year term of enlistment for his original regiment expired in the spring of 1862, and Brantley was elected to join the 29th Mississippi Infantry Regiment as Lieutenant Colonel.
+He fought with his new regiment at the Battle of Stones River in Tennessee, in which he was wounded, hit in the shoulder on December 31.

 Brantley led his regiment (now part of the Confederate Army of Tennessee) during the Battle of Chickamauga from September 19-20, 1863, and with distinction in the Chattanooga campaign that October and November.
 In his commander's report about the subsequent Battle of Lookout Mountain, Brantley was praised for his conduct:

 It is due in particular to commend Col. W. F. Brantley, Twenty-ninth Mississippi regiment and Lieut.-Col. McKelvaine, Twenty-fourth Mississippi regiment, for the skill, activity, zeal and courage I have ever observed in them under similar circumstances, but which in an especial degree signaled their actions on this occasion."

 Brantley's wife Cornelia died during his wartime service in 1863.
-He led his 29th Mississippi Regiment into the Atlanta campaign in the spring and summer of 1864.
+He led his regiment into the Atlanta campaign in the spring and summer of 1864.
 In the inconclusive Battle of Resaca on May 13-15, Colonel Brantley was again noted for his performance, "commended for gallantry, after leading a charge on the enemy that repulsed Federal assaults three times."
 During the Battle of Atlanta on July 22, 1864, his brigade commander, Col. Samuel Benton, was mortally wounded, hit in his chest and right foot by a shell.
 Brantley then took command of the brigade, and would lead it for the rest of the war.

 On July 26 Brantley was promoted to the rank of brigadier general.
 He led his brigade during the Franklin-Nashville Campaign in Tennessee in late 1864.
 At the Second Battle of Franklin on November 30, Brantley's command consisted of the 24th, 27th, 29th, 30th, and the 34th Mississippi Infantry regiments, plus a dismounted cavalry company.

-By 1865, Brantley's command and the remnant of the southern Army of Tennessee participated in the war's last phase in the southeast of the Carolinas campaign, pursuing the Federals from the Burning of Atlanta, and their subsequent March to the Sea southeastward to the port city of Savannah, Georgia, on the Atlantic Ocean coast, then the northward rampage of federal General William T. Sherman through South Carolina, with his combined units of the Army of the Tennessee, Army of Ohio and recent Army of Georgia of the Union Army.
-Now General Brantley surrendered along with his commanding superior General Joseph E. Johnston and his remaining Army of the South in North Carolina on April 26.
-He was paroled on May 1 from Greensboro after the surrender ceremonies there of the second major Confederate Army to lay down their arms, and returned home to Mississippi.
+By 1865, Brantley's command and the remnant of the Army of Tennessee participated in the war's last phase in the Carolinas campaign.
+General Brantley surrendered along with his commanding officer General Joseph E. Johnston in North Carolina on April 26.
+He was paroled on May 1 from Greensboro after the surrender, and returned home to Mississippi.